 1. Your personal data – what is it?

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
-The processing of personal data is governed by the Data Protection Bill (UK), and the General Data Protection Regulation (EU 2016/679), known as GDPR.
+The processing of personal data is governed by the Data Protection Act 2018 (UK).

 2. What role does The MENTOR Initiative have?